 First, this view is not about the Libertarian Party and it’s not about any particular political candidate.
 Rather, what I’m about to outline is a political philosophy or a view of civil governance that’s based on a particular view of what persons are, what property is, inherent rights, and specifically, the legitimate use of coercion.

 Second, concerning the legitimate use of coercion: the initiation or ‘first use’ of coercion (sometimes we restrict the word ‘aggression’ to this meaning) against others or their property, for example: murder, rape, assault, theft, fraud, the credible threatening of these things; none of these things are ever legitimate.
 The initiation of coercion is always illegitimate, and the only legitimate use of coercion is in proportional response to prior initiation of coercion.
 Coercion is only legitimately used responsively.
-This principle or norm of ‘non-initiation of coercion’ is a universal God-given norm, and it’s seen in the sixth and eighth commandments: do not murder, do not steal.
+This principle or norm of ‘non-initiation of coercion’ is a universal God-given norm, and it’s seen in the sixth and eighth commandments: do not murder, do not steal, as well as in the Bible’s affirmation of the law of proportionate retribution (lex talionis).
 Interestingly, Proverbs 3:30 also has some implications for this.
 “Do not contend with a man for no reason, when he has done you no harm.”
-This proverb has a legal nuance that means do not bring the law (also understood as force or coercion) against someone who has not done so to you.
+This proverb has a legal nuance that means do not bring the law (also understood as force or coercion) against someone who has not aggressed against you.

 Third, we must distinguish between what is sometimes called ‘vice’ (or things that are imprudent or sinful), and what is ‘crime.’
 The realm of morality, which centers in loving your neighbor, this is distinct from what justice is, which has to do with what is ‘due’ to others.
 In civil matters, failing to give someone what is due to them is always unloving, but not necessarily vice versa.
 For example, lying and coveting are sinful, violations of the norm of love and morality, but they are not necessarily criminal offenses.
 They are not initiations of coercion against others or their property.
 This distinction between vice and crime helps us understand what is a matter of civil governance and the legitimate use of coercion, and what is not.